FabricioRocha/input_br/input_br/planilha/README.md

 #### D$(26,30) and D(26,30)
 Defined in line 30.
 These two-dimensional arrays store, respectively, formulae and their results for one sheet.

 Supposing that 26 is the number of letters in the alphabet and columns are refered to by letters, I wonder why the declaration looks inverted, as a two-dimensional DIM is usually taken as DIM(rows,cols).
-Also D$ is initialized in line 40 with CHR$(128) characters, and I can´t figure out what exactly the character means in Brazilian MSX computers.
+Indeed, loops (like the one in lines 750 to 780) show an inversion of columns and rows between the array and the sheet view.
+Furthermore, D$ is initialized in line 40 with CHR$(128) characters, and I still can´t figure out why: in Brazilian MSX computers it would be the "Ç" character (80h).

 #### MO$(2) and MO
 Related to the view/operation **MO**des of values or equations.
 Defined in line 20.
 The two-element array MO$ holds the strings for sheet view modes (values or equations).
 MO is initialized to 1 (equation) and seems to hold the current operation mode.

+#### RV$ and RV
+I presume the names stand for **R**esult **V**alue.
+RV is set by all subroutines which perform the supported cell calculations.
+RV$

 #### CC and CR
 These numerical variables seem to be named after _**C**urrent **C**olumn_ and _**C**urrent **R**ow_.